cornetto

 Usage of C programme

-Our Cornetto C programme contains a number of subtools that are used by the above explained scripts.
-If you want to use those subtools in your scripts, see the manual page.
+Our Cornetto C programme contains a number of subtools in addition to the ones explained above.
+For more details of each and every command, see the manual page.